blacksmithgu/obsidian-dataview/docs/docs/annotation/types-of-metadata.md

 arbitrary amount of complex (numbers, objects, lists) *fields* associated with it.
 Each *field* is a named value with a certain type (like "number" or "text").

+Read more about how to create fields and meta data on your pages and tasks on [metadata on pages](./metadata-pages.md) and [metadata on tasks](./metadata-tasks.md).

 ## Field Types

 All fields in dataview have a *type*, which determines how dataview will render, sort, and operate on that field.